Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 You can also include up to 390 hours of overtime in your calculation, and you don’t have to work all the hours at once—you can spread them out within a minimum of 22 months.

 When calculating your work experience, you can’t count any time when you weren’t working.
 This includes periods of unemployment and extended time outside Canada.
-For example, if you leave Canada for longer than the period of vacation time allotted in your employment contract, that period does not count.
+For example, if you leave Canada longer than the vacation time allotted in your employment contract, that period does not count.

-As the Live-in Caregiver Program has closed to new applicants, employers can only hire a caregiver through the program if they are able to find an employee who is currently working in the program and looking for a new employer.
+As the Live-in Caregiver Program has closed to new applicants, employers can only hire a caregiver through the program if they can find an employee currently working in the program and looking for a new employer.

 They also need to apply for a Labour Market Impact Assessment (LMIA) that shows that the caregiver has agreed to live in their home.